zawzaww/zawzaww.github.io/_posts/2018-06-29-gin-android-oems.md

 Source: Wikipedia

 ```
-In software development, Make is a build automation tool that automatically builds executable programs and libraries from source code by reading files called Makefiles which specify how to derive the target program.
+In software development, Make is a build automation tool
+that automatically builds executable programs and libraries
+from source code by reading files called Makefiles
+which specify how to derive the target program.

-A Makefile is a file (by default named “Makefile”) containing a set of directives used by a make build automation tool to generate a target/goal.
+A Makefile is a file (by default named “Makefile”) containing
+a set of directives used by a make
+build automation tool to generate a target/goal.
 ```

-အဲဒီ (https://android.googlesource.com/platform/build.git) Repository ထဲက core/ေအာက္က version_defaults.mk ဆုိတဲ့ file ေလးကုိ ဖြင့္ၾကည့္လုိက္ရင္
+Android Make build system: https://android.googlesource.com/platform/build.git Repository ထဲက core/ေအာက္က version_defaults.mk ဆုိတဲ့ file ေလးကုိ ဖြင့္ၾကည့္လုိက္ရင္

 <script src="https://gist.github.com/zawzaww/3fc7723ebc6b87f0fe043693e67d1463.js"></script>